erikgall/transformer/readme.md

 ### Prerequisities

-The package was developed using Laravel 5.2 and PHP 7 so they're may be code that is not compatible with PHP 5.
+The package was developed using Laravel 5.2 and PHP 7 so there may be incompatibilities with PHP 5.

 ```
 - PHP >= 7